/

 • Name common play schemas: transporting, enclosing/enveloping, transforming, trajectory, order/positioning, rotation/circularity, connecting, orientation/perspective.

-• Identify examples of movement characteristics of play schemas.
+• Identify examples of movement characteristics within play schemas.

-• Explore ways of applying play schemas to launch and re-launch project work or investigations
+• Apply play schemas to launch and re-launch project work or investigations.

-• Explore ways to incorporate Loose Parts and children's books into play schema invitations
+• Incorporate Loose Parts and children's books into play schema invitations.

 Free Certificates of Attendance